 The Filling Station Cafe - KeswickThe Filling Station on the outskirts of town definitely needs a mention too.
 This isn't just a 'bikers' cafe - if you have kids/teenagers or biking enthusiasts in the family they will love the Filling station which its retro coffee shop come American diner biker theme.
 Oh thinking of teenagers it has WiFi too!

-Enthusiasts will be cheered to know that there is more to the Filling Station than just lookin at memorabilia - Bonnevilles' can be hired from here too!
+Enthusiasts will be cheered to know that there is more to the Filling Station than just looking at memorabilia.

 Brysons Bakery - KeswickBrysons of Keswick has been a market square attraction, in Keswick, for as long as I can remember.
 As you'll have guessed by now, I'm not a particular fan of large dining areas so their cafe area isn't, if you'll excuse the pun, quite my cup of tea.
 However, the ground floor is quite an Aladdin's cavern of home-made eateries and it is hard not to be drawn in, for at least one purchase.
 At Christmas their Santa gingerbread men are very hard to ignore!